 Research evidence shows that the answer is yes.
 CTY is engaged in long-term research on the overall effectiveness of the acceleration model utilized in fast-paced high school science courses.
 As part of the process of renewing CTY”s accreditation, CTY conducted a more focused research project on how well our fast-paced high school science courses prepare students for AP- or IB-level work.
 This research has shown that students who completed our summer fast-paced high school science courses do as well or better on AP exams than a control group of their CTY peers who instead completed other CTY Intensive Studies summer science courses.
 While these results are preliminary, all the evidence indicates our fast-paced high school science courses prepare students successfully for more challenging course work.

 The concepts covered in each fast-paced high school science course are available below.
 Additionally, the sample syllabi for each course can be found on the relevant course’s catalog page.
 We recognize that CTY's curriculum may be different from what is offered at your school.
-If this is the case, please describe what adaptations are necessary to fulfill your school's requirements on the Fast-Paced High School Science Questionnaire.

 Please select a course: